justindeng21/All-Project-Code-Components/README.md

-# **CU There**
+# **CUThere**

-## What is CU There?
+## What is CUThere?

-CU There is a tool made for CU students and faculty to schedule and organize events on one consolidated site.
+CUThere is a tool made for CU students and faculty to schedule and organize events on one consolidated site.
 It includes:
 * a user login system with varying degrees of privilege
 * a map of University of Colorado's campus, using the Google Maps API
 * a list of events and their details, which include among other things, an optional description, date and time, and an address